 - “Natural Product-Based Induction of Cancer Cell Death Combined with Immunotherapy for Melanoma Treatment” — Leslie Gunatilaka, PhD – UA professor of Natural Resources, director of the Natural Products Center, School of Natural Resources and the Environment, and UA BIO5 Institute member

-- “Surfactant Protein A as an Innate Immune Modulator in Asthma” — Monica Kraft, MD – COM-T chair, Department of Medicine, professor of Medicine, and the Robert and Irene Flinn Endowed Chair of Medicine, and deputy director, UA Health Sciences Asthma and Airway Disease Research Center
+- “Surfactant Protein A as an Innate Immune Modulator in Asthma” — Monica Kraft, MD – College of Medicine – Tucson chair, Department of Medicine, professor of Medicine, and the Robert and Irene Flinn Endowed Chair of Medicine, and deputy director, UA Health Sciences Asthma and Airway Disease Research Center

-- “Tobacco Cessation Brief Intervention Training for Behavioral Health” — Myra Muramoto, MD – COM-T chair, Department of Family and Community Medicine (FCM), professor of FCM and Public Health, and member, UA Cancer Center
+- “Tobacco Cessation Brief Intervention Training for Behavioral Health” — Myra Muramoto, MD – College of Medicine – Tucson chair, Department of Family and Community Medicine (FCM), professor of FCM and Public Health, and member, UA Cancer Center

 UA Cancer Center members Drs.
 Lois Loescher and Myra Muramoto.